BertanDogancay/rccl/README.md

 ## Requirements

 1. ROCm supported GPUs
-2. ROCm stack installed on the system (HIP runtime & HCC or HIP-Clang)
+2. ROCm stack installed on the system (HIP runtime & HCC or HIP-Clang).
+Use matching ROCm version for tagged releases, or latest ROCm for develop branch

 ## Quickstart RCCL Build